What Is A Domain Name Server And What Does It Do?

 - If you have registered a domain name with GoDaddy (or another domain registrar), then you will need to instruct the registrar to point your domain to your webhosting server (we’ll show you this in the tutorial below).

-To set up your domain nameservers, visit GoDaddy and log into your account …
+To set up your domain nameservers, head over to GoDaddy and enter your username and password to log into your account …

 Inside your account area, locate ‘Domains’ and click on ‘Manage’ to open up your domain management console …